fbpx

 • First of all, it’s essential to keep in mind that ovulation bleeding occurs only once during each cycle.

 • Before you start ovulating, you experience an increase in estrogen levels, which then drop after ovulation.
-As a results progesterone levels rise for 5 days.
+As a result progesterone levels rise for 5 days.

 • The fluctuation in E2 & P4 is what causes ovulation spotting.

-Heavy, severe and prolonged bleeding, we recommend seeing a doctor to provide you with diagnosis.
+For heavy, severe and prolonged bleeding, we recommend seeing a doctor to provide you with a diagnosis.

 Spotting between periods can also be a sign of infection.
-If you have a sexually transmitted infection (STI) such as gonorrhea and Chlamydia, you have a high chance of having light bleeding.
+If you have a sexually transmitted infection (STI) such as gonorrhoea and Chlamydia, you have a high chance of having light bleeding.